ipfs/specs/src/routing/http-routing-v1.md

 - CIDs are always string-encoded using a [multibase]-encoded [CIDv1].
 - Multiaddrs are string-encoded according to the [human-readable multiaddr specification][multiaddr].
-- Peer IDs are string-encoded according [PeerID string representation specification][peer-id-representation].
+- Peer IDs are string-encoded according [PeerID string representation specification][peer-id-representation]: either a Multihash in Base58btc, or a CIDv1 with libp2p-key (`0x72`) codec.
 - Multibase bytes are string-encoded according to [the Multibase spec][multibase], and SHOULD use base64.
 - Timestamps are Unix millisecond epoch timestamps.